 Connecting Microsoft Azure Event Hubs to your DSP pipeline as a data destination (Beta)

-If you have a Universal license for Splunk Data Stream Processor (DSP), you can connect to Microsoft Azure Event Hubs and use it as a data destination.
+If you have a Universal license for Splunk Data Stream Processor, you can connect to Microsoft Azure Event Hubs and use it as a data destination.
 You can get data into a data pipeline, transform it, and then send the transformed data to event hub.
-See Licensing for the Splunk Data Stream Processor for information about licensing.
+See Licensing for the Splunk Data Stream Processor in the Install and administer the Data Stream Processor manual for information about licensing.

 The Send to Microsoft Azure Event Hubs sink function, which is used for sending data from DSP to Azure Event Hubs, is a beta function and not ready for production.